SanDeGoProject/bitcore-lib/README.md

 ## Documentation

-Blackcore-lib is a for of bitcore.
+SanDeGocore-lib is a for of bitcore.
 The complete docs are hosted here: [bitcore documentation](http://bitcore.io/guide/).
 There's also a [bitcore API reference](http://bitcore.io/api/) available generated from the JSDocs of the project, where you'll find low-level details on each bitcore utility.

 - [Read the Developer Guide](http://bitcore.io/guide/)
 - [Read the API Reference](http://bitcore.io/api/)